kimlau08/projectiles/README.md

 #	The score board will show up in a modal window and declare the winner.
 #
 # To Stop game.
 There are 2 ways
-#	1) Click the Stop Game or Change Game button.
+#	1) Click the Stop Game button.
 #	2) All the projectiles have been used.
+#
+# NOTE: This game require a web server to run.
+Simple openning the index.html file does not pull in all resources.

 ## Schedule (Objectives/Goals)